vinceskahan/v5wiki/maxbotix-recipe.md

 ```
 sudo screen /dev/ttyS0
 ```
-The `sudo` is typically required, since non-privileged users are typically not allowed to write to the serial ports in a default system configuration.
+The `sudo` is probably necessary, since non-privileged users are typically not allowed to write to the serial ports in a default system configuration.

 When `screen` is running, you should see output like this:
 ```